 Taro cake (yam cake, wu tao gou,芋头糕, 芋頭糕) is a popular Chinese dessert for breakfast and tea break.
-It is one of such savory delicacies that you can find in the Dim Sum shops serve as breakfast, along with shrimp dumpling, Char Siu Pao, Shumai, and others.
+It is one of such savory delicacies that you can find in the Dim Sum shops serving breakfast, along with shrimp dumplings, Char Siu Pao, Shumai, and others.

-    If you want to throw in some Asian flavor for a complete Chinese New Year feast (Yes. it is only less than two months from now! ), prepare this time-honored Cantonese style taro cake for your family and friends.
+If you want to throw in some Asian flavor for a complete Chinese New Year feast (Yes. it is only less than two months from now! ), prepare this time-honored Cantonese-style taro cake for your family and friends.
 The flavor can be described as out of this world.
-The rice flour and taro acts as a sponge absorbing all the goodness from ingredients high in umami.
+The rice flour and taro act as a sponge absorbing all the goodness from ingredients high in umami.

 But don’t take my word for it.
 After all, tasting is believing!
 This Chinese taro cake recipe will show you how to make taro cake step-by-step.

 1. Prepare the taro cubes